manpagez: man pages & more

 Home | html | info | man

-curs_printw(3) curs_printw(3)
+curs_printw(3) Library calls curs_printw(3)

 NAME

-formatted output in curses windows
+formatted output to a curses window

 SYNOPSIS